-These symbols may be found in the text of this guide.
+The following symbols may be found in the text of this guide.
 They have the following meanings.

-WARNING: Text set off in this manner indicates that failure to follow directions in the warning could result in bodily harm or loss of life.
+WARNING: Text set off in this manner indicates that failure to follow directions in the warning could result in bodily harm or death.

-CAUTION: Text set off in this manner indicates that failure to follow directions could result in damage to equipment or data.
+Caution: Text set off in this manner indicates that failure to follow directions could result in damage to equipment or data.